The Covenant

 Formal Equivalence

-Word-for-word from the Hebrew wherever English allows.
+Word-for-word from the Hebrew and Greek wherever English allows.
 Reading level targets 9th–10th grade — comparable to the ESV — without sacrificing accuracy for accessibility.

 Fully Transparent